MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is deprecated, use [ProxySettings](#proxysettings) instead.
-It won't work in Google Chrome version 91.
+It won't work in Microsoft Edge version 91.

-If you set this policy to Enabled you can specify the proxy server Google Chrome uses and prevents users from changing proxy settings.
-Google Chrome ignores all proxy-related options specified from the command line.
+If you set this policy to Enabled you can specify the proxy server Microsoft Edge uses and prevents users from changing proxy settings.
+Microsoft Edge ignores all proxy-related options specified from the command line.
 The policy is only applied if the [ProxySettings](#proxysettings) policy isn't specified.

 Other options are ignored if you choose one of the following options:
   * direct = Never use a proxy server and always connect directly